HuttunenBe/Huttunenbe/README.md

 💡 I love problem solving, tackling new challenges and building things from scratch.
 🚀 I believe sharing knowledge and helping others is the key to success.

-🌸 What I've learned so far: Javascript, CSS and HTMl.
+🌸 What I've learned so far: Javascript, CSS and HTML.
 🐍 What I'm currently learning React, PHP and Python.